 Lunch and Dinner in Kathmandu and Pokhara (except farewell dinner in Kathmandu)

-Nepal: Stay for 2 nights in Kathmandu at the luxurious 4 star hotel, Hotel Shanker and 1 night at Shiva Guest House in Bhaktapur.
-Spend 1 night in Pokhara at Hotel Barahi.
+Nepal: Stay for 2 nights in Kathmandu at 3-star hotel, Oasis Kathmandu Hotel or Thamel Boutique Hotel and 1 night at Shiva Guest House in Bhaktapur.
+Spend 1 night in Pokhara at Hotel Pokhara Batika.
 All these establishments lie close to business centres and sightseeing spots.
 The hotels feature tastefully decorated rooms, restaurants, bars, café, travel desk etc.

 During the Annapurna Trek, you will be spending 3 nights at teahouses run by local families.
 Do bear in mind, compared to city hotels, teahouses on the mountains are extensions of family homes and have basic facilities.